danielabar/meal_composer/docs/meal_plan_gen_todo.md

 - swap a food (finds another one at random from that category)
 - replace a food with something specific - calculate amount based on holding everything else in the plan fixed
 - failure case - plan could not be generated - what happens
+- showing order incorrectly in meal plan
+- if plan is way off from tolerance - should that really be considered successfully generated?
+Maybe fail if not within tolerance?